Nicolaes Witsen: Early life

 Nicolaes Witsen was born in Amsterdam As a member of the Witsen family.
-His father Cornelis Jan Witsen Was burgomaster, head bailiff and administrator of the Dutch West India Company.
-In 1656 Nicolaes went with his father to England, where he was introduced to Oliver Cromwell's children.
-In March 1662 Nicolaes Witsen held a disputation at the Amsterdam Athenaeum Illustre, in which he argued against the influence of comets on the welfare of all earthly things, possibly influenced by his nephew Joannes Hudde.
-In 1664 and 1665 Nicolaes made an embassy to Moscovia with the envoy Jacob Boreel.
+His father, Cornelis Jan Witsen, was burgomaster, head bailiff and administrator of the Dutch West India Company.
+In 1656, Nicolaes went with his father to England, where he was introduced to Oliver Cromwell's children.
+In March 1662, Nicolaes Witsen held a disputation at the Amsterdam Athenaeum Illustre, in which he argued against the influence of comets on the welfare of all earthly things, possibly influenced by his nephew Joannes Hudde.
+In 1664 and 1665, Nicolaes made an embassy to Russia with the envoy Jacob Boreel.
 By boat, they went to Riga, then Swedish, and overland to Novgorod and Moscow.
 There he met with Andrew Vinius, who became his life long friend, sending him maps and objects.
 The talks with czar Alexis of Russia about a monopoly on tar were no success.
 Witsen wrote in his diary that no-one there was occupied with art or science.
 Witsen visited the Patriarch Nikon and made notes on the worship of icons, interested in his name saint (and patron saint of Amsterdam), saint Nicholas.
 He studied law at Leiden University, but became more interested in languages and maps.
 In the 1666–1667 Witsen travelled to Rome and met with Cosimo III de' Medici in Pisa.
 In Paris, he met the scientist Melchisédech Thévenot.
 In 1668 he travelled to Oxford.
 In 1674 he married Catherina Hochepied.
 Four children were born, not surviving childhood.

 Shipbuilding

 Witsen wrote "Aeloude and hedendaegsche Scheepsbouw en Bestier" in 1671, which quickly became seen as the standard work on the subject.
 Even an anatomist like Steno read the book.
 The technique Witsen describes is shell-first, and not frame-first.
 The book is not easy to read, because of misty wording and the chaotic structure, but has a lot of interesting engravings, made by himself.
 It can be compared with Doctrine for Naval Architecture by fellow-shipbuilder Anthony Dean, a mayor of Harwich and also a mentor of Peter the Great.
-It led to a correspondence between he and Peter the Great on modernising the Imperial Russian Navy, then backward by Western European standards.
+It led to a correspondence between him and Peter the Great on modernising the Imperial Russian Navy, then backward by Western European standards.
 This led to an order for warships from Amsterdam shipyards in return for an ukase (negotiated by Witsen) on Dutch-Russian trade, guaranteeing to supply the Republic with grain, wood, talc, tar and skins.
 In 1697 Witsen organised a four-month training period for the tsar at the Dutch East India Company shipyards during his Grand Embassy, with the Tsar staying in Jacob J. Hinlopen's house and being taken by Witsen among many others to meet the botanist and anatomist Frederik Ruysch.